About

 Why “Moxie?”
 To do something “with moxie” means to do it with a courageous spirit and determination—to do it with vigor and know-how.

 This was my parents in a nutshell.
-In the 1950s, my father immigrated to the United States from Fez, Morocco to share his passion in hairstyling and germinate what has become a multi-generational network of upscale hair salons in Washington, DC.
-Unfortunately, my father passed while I and my three siblings were very young, leaving my mother to care for her four children alone.
+In the 1960s, my father immigrated to the United States from Fez, Morocco to share his passion in hairstyling and germinate what has become a multi-generational network of upscale hair salons in Washington, DC.
+Years later, my mother saw an opportunity, packed our bags and moved the whole family to Israel.
+So both my dad and my mom had moxie—it’s in my genes!

 So what about “Fiber?”
 Inspired by my mother and grandmother in the late 1970s, I learned basic knitting techniques when I was 15 years old, and I have been refining my art and developing my passion ever since.